Slade Green Traffic Calming - Bridge Road Humps

 Most people would rather see public money spent on improving our roads, not wrecking them!

 Give Us The Hump!
 Bridge Road is one of two main access routes into Slade Green and is used by all sorts of traffic.
 Double-decker buses, heavy goods vehicles and large mobile cranes.
 When the issue of a few speeding vehicles was highlighted by a couple of accidents, amongst other things, Bexley Council decided to give residents the hump.
-Not liking the look of what Bexley Council was proposing, and the amount of money it would cost, £300,000, we attended the so-called public consultation meeting at the Howbury Centre.
+Not liking the look of what Bexley Council was proposing, and the amount of public money it would cost, £300,000, we attended the so-called public consultation meeting at the Howbury Centre.
 We also wrote to them.

 Wreck The Roads!
 The fact is, unsurprisingly, road humps and speed cushions are not very popular.
 Why?
 Because they wreck the roads!
 They are not even the best solution to speeding vehicles, as they are not uniform in their effect on different vehicles.
 Wider vehicles can still do 60mph over a speed cushion.
 They are also green unfriendly, causing additional pollution and wear and tear on vehicles and make driving on the roads uncomfortable.
 They cause impediment to emergency vehicles and are a problem for ill and injured people travelling by ambulance.
 They also can, and do, especially when wet, have motorcyclists off of their bikes.
 They also add to noise pollution, causing trailer banging and additional engine noise.
 Speed cushions also involve additional double yellow lines, diminishing still further available parking.

 Backward Thinking!
 None of these problems can be attributed to speed cameras, which would have uniformly sorted out ordinary speeding issues.
 If they are clearly marked, everyone can see they are there and they slow traffic to a safe and appropriate speed in places where deemed necessary - without any of the negative factors.
 Looking at what the Council were currently proposing, residents would have to put up with more problems from an expensive, archaic and backward-thinking scheme, with all of its negative factors, which lacks efficiency and which will not calm traffic across the board.
+What's more, the people being made to pay for it, didn't want it!

 Not Listened To!
 Along with humps in Bridge Road, Bexley Council were also proposing two illogical mini roundabouts, making them accident hazards, and another ridiculous priority give way scheme further down Slade Green Road.
 This was to go with the other ridiculous priority give way scheme they had already put in Howbury Lane.
 Yes, we complained about that too and suggested they put the money towards the roundabout we asked for at the top Bridge Road, a scheme which had many positive advantages (outlined to Bexley Council) and would save residents and workers thousands of miles every year.
 But no!
 Again, we were not listened to, and this nonsense scheme, likewise, was also imposed upon us.
 Bexley Council also planned to plant their plop all over Manor Road as well.
 The only other access route into Slade Green, also heavily industrialized.
 Oh yes, and we still have no roundabout at the top of Bridge Road, meaning people still have to go exactly one mile out of their way, often hampered by and contributing to serious congestion, through 5 sets of additional traffic lights, to the next one and back!

 No Say!
 The bottom line is we were not asked what we would like and we were not given a choice!
-We did stress a preference and comment, and in our eyes, came up with better and more efficient solutions, but we were not listened to.
+We did stress a preference and came up with better, more efficient solutions, but as usual, we were not listened to.
 We have not got what we wanted and we are £300,000 worse off.
 It seems we can't have any say in where OUR money goes and what it is spent on and we can't have the best and most sensible solutions.
 Even when we come up with good ideas, we're ignored.
 Bexley Council in their arrogance, insist on spending public money, undemocratically, on something that is unpopular, inefficient, green unfriendly and not the best solution on offer.
 A scheme that causes all sorts of problems and brings with it a considerable number of negative factors.
 Residents and workers will now be expected to put up with this mess for many years to come, screwing up the traffic infrastructure on Slade Green and degrading everyone's quality of life!

 A Letter to Bexley Council regarding the scheme's proposal, pointing out the many disadvantages and complaining